-This year, CICan will be selecting a winner from the following six categories:
+This year, a winner will be selected in each of the following six categories:

 Show us what you can do with any one of five processes: etching, lithography, relief, silkscreen-printing, or papermaking.
 Final works can take the form of bookbinding, photo-etching, or a mixed approach combining digital media with conventional compositions.

 From stitching rich tapestries to molding clay, carving wood to unique dyeing techniques, we call on entrants in this category to get their hands dirty and show us the attention and care they bring to their craft creating three dimensional solid objects.
 As the name of the category suggests, the range of possible entries is vast, but they inevitably provide unique visual and tactile experiences.